zq1412/Deep_Learning_Spring_2022/README.md

-## This is a repository to house the code for my final project of this course as well as the code for a few assignments done in the course.
+## This is a repository to house the code for my final project of the Intro to Deep Learning course I took at Rutgers as well as the code for a few assignments done in the course.

 ## Final Project